EXPRESSCLUSTER/UM8700/README.md

 # armload into service resources for UM8700 cluster

-This memo describes how to upgrade UM8700 with EXPRESSCLUSTER X3.3 into EXPRESSCLUSTER X5.1
+This memo describes how to upgrade UM8700 clustering with EXPRESSCLUSTER X3.3 into EXPRESSCLUSTER X5.1.

 ---